top of page

 2. Smartphone technology

 While smartphones may seem like a banality of the modern world to us, they can act as a lifeline to displaced persons.
 On the one hand, smartphones give access to media and content that has been shown to ease psychological distress among refugees.
-What’s more, some refugees have claimed that having a data plan was actually more urgent than healthcare or even better housing options.
-The reasons for this are multiple: location services allow displaced persons to locate refugee camps and plan their travel much more efficiently and independently than they would be able to otherwise.
-Additionally, the ability to make and receive calls, texts, and have general communications with their loved ones is essential to their well being.
-Furthermore, internet-connected smartphones allow refugees to send and get money in ways that were previously unavailable to them.
-Likewise, new methods of e-learning and job searching hinge on having access to a mobile connected device.
-The use of smartphones has also been shown to help humanitarian workers have quicker and easier access to the data necessary for them to lead their jobs properly.
+Moreover, some refugees have claimed that having a data plan was more urgent than healthcare or even better housing options.
+There are multiple reasons for this: location services allow displaced persons to locate refugee camps and plan their travel much more efficiently and independently than they would be able to otherwise.
+Additionally, making and receiving calls, texts, and general communications with their loved ones is essential to their well-being.

 3. Involvement of the private sector

-To successfully administer vocational training to the refugees participating in their program, the WFP has called on leading global tech firms to provide the contents for the courses, and better prepare the participants for working life.
+To successfully administer vocational training to the refugees participating in their program, the WFP has called on leading global tech firms to provide the contents for the courses and better prepare the participants for working life.
 Thanks to the valuable insights of these leading tech firms in the digital jobs market, participants in the program were able to quickly gain access to employment opportunities and secure their finances independently.
 What’s more, this approach has also helped slash the gender and employment divide that has been historically present amongst displaced persons.
-EMPACT is just one of the ways in which public and private cooperation can improve the situation of individuals in and from crisis areas.
-In the field of digital payments, which has made huge strides thanks to the participation of the private sector and has been shown to drastically improve the situation of refugees, private/public cooperation follows a set of principles that limit imbalances of power or the intrusion of noxious incentives in the process.
+EMPACT is just one of how public and private cooperation can improve the situation of individuals in and from crisis areas.
+In the field of digital payments, which has made huge strides thanks to the participation of the private sector and has been shown to drastically improve the situation of refugees, private/public cooperation follows a set of principles that limit imbalances of power or the intrusion of toxic incentives in the process.

 4. Biotechnology applied to Humanitarian Aid